vijaykumardumpeti/totalitycorp-frontend-challenge/README.md

 ## Deployment

 I deployed the application on Render.
-You can access the live demo [here] ([https://totality-corp-e-commerce.onrender.com/login]).
+You can access the live demo [here]([https://totality-corp-e-commerce.onrender.com/login]).

 ## How to Run Locally